TaitoUnited/taito-cli/docs/tutorial/01-starting-a-new-project.md

 taito -o ORGANIZATION project create: TaitoUnited/server-template
 ```

 Follow the instructions provided by the command.
-Use **acme** as company name to differentiate it from real customers.
+Use **acme** as company name to differentiate it from real companies.
 You can choose the application name however you like, but if you are using a shared infrastucture, try to avoid naming conflicts with your colleagues.
 The example application should consist of a **web user interface**, **API**, **relational database** and a **object storage bucket**.
 The kubernetes-template supports multiple technologies, but during these exercises it is recommended for you to use the default **React** + **Node.js** stack.

 ---